Is Your Website Still WCAG 2.1 Compliant?

 - Users accessing websites on mobile devices

-This isn’t just about compliance.
-It’s about whether your website actually works for everyone trying to use it.
+This is not just about compliance.
+It is about whether your website actually works for everyone trying to use it.

-WCAG 2.1 introduced new success criteria that many older websites were never built to satisfy.
+WCAG 2.1 introduced success criteria that many older websites were never built to satisfy.

 Here are three that frequently surface during accessibility audits.